rmcanany/SolidEdgeHousekeeper/HelpTopics.md

 For adding and replacing, a draft file containing the new blocks is required.
 In most cases it will simply be your draft template.
 Click the `Block Library` button to select it.

-To populate the combo boxes with the block names, click the `Edit list` button.
-On the dialog, click `Update` to populate the library blocks.
-The program needs to start Solid Edge to do so, which can take a bit of time.
+Known blocks are available in combo boxes on each list.
+To populate them, click the `Edit list` button.
+On the dialog, click `Update` to read in the library blocks.
+The program needs to start Solid Edge to do so.
+The status bar keeps you informed on progress.
 If you have files with block names not found in the library, enter them on the `File Blocks` list.

 There are a couple of things to note about working with the block lists.
 First, you may find yourself clicking a drop down twice to choose an item.
 The combo boxes are picky -- you have to click the down arrow, not the text field, to open the drop down on the first click.
 Second, to remove a row's contents, select the `Row Header` (the gray box left of the text) and hit `Delete`.
 To clear the entire list, select the top-most `Row Header` and do the same.